Contact Us

 – Game is a facilitator for maths

-The House system is one of the distinguishable features of Huili schools.
+The House system is one of the distinguishable features of Hiba schools.
 Pupils bond with each other in their Houses and establish a strong sense of community and belonging.
 For example, we held a 24-points game competition among Houses during the maths week, which sparked exciting exchanges of minds.

 • Fundamental maths: Everything included in the compulsory education curriculum was covered in our fundamental maths.